-- MaxLot_Per_Order, StepBetweenOrdersPip – these parameters help execute a large order and optimize execution.
-The EA can split a large parent order into several child orders, ‘MaxLot_Per_Order‘ is the maximum lot size for each child order.
-It allows to improve execution and eliminate impact on the market.
-Pending orders can be placed with a small step (‘StepBetweenOrdersPip’ = 0.1…0.5pips) or at the same price (‘StepBetweenOrdersPip’=0).
-Placement with a small step reduces the market impact, slippage and diversifies execution.
+- MaxLot_Child_Order, StepBetween_Child_OrdersPip – parameters to fill a large order and optimize its execution.
+The EA can split a large parent order into several child orders, ‘MaxLot_Child_Order‘ is the maximum lot size for each child order.
+It allows you to improve execution and eliminate impact on the market.
+Pending orders can be placed with a small step (‘StepBetween_Child_OrdersPip‘= 0.1…0.5pips) or at the same price (‘StepBetween_Child_OrdersPip‘=0).
+A placement with a small step reduces the market impact, slippage, and allows you to diversify execution.

-- MaxLot_OpenOrders_Filter – if the total lot size of open trades in your MT4 account is more or equal to this parameter, then all new trades/signals will be ignored.
+- MaxLot_OpenTrades – if the total lot size of open trades on your MT4 account is greater than or equal to this parameter, then all new trades/signals will be ignored.
 If the value is negative, then the filter takes into account only the current pair.

-- MaxNumber_OpenOrders_Filter – if the overall number of open orders in your MT4 account is more or equal to this parameter, then all new trades/signals will be ignored.
+- MaxNumber_OpenTrades – if the overall number of open trades in your MT4 account is greater than or equal to this parameter, then all new trades/signals will be ignored.
 If the value is negative, then the filter takes into account only the current pair.

-- Disable_TP&SL_Control – set it to ‘true‘ if you want to be able to manually change the TP/SL levels of open positions/orders of the EA.
-Be careful because the EA will not control the correctness of SL/TP levels.
+- Disable_TP&SL_Control – set it to ‘true‘ if you want to manually change the TP/SL levels of open positions/orders.
+Be careful, because the EA will not control the correctness of SL/TP levels.

 - MaxSpreadPip – if the spread exceeds this value, then the EA will not allow opening a new trade.
-It works only with a market order, pending orders will not be closed.
+It only works with market orders, pending orders will not be affected.

-- MaxSpreadToExitPip – if the spread is above this value, then the EA will not allow closing an open position.
+- MaxSpreadToExitPip – if the spread is above this value, then the EA will not allow closing open trades.